iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 ```

 The `add` argument tells `git` we intend to put this file in our repo.
 Not all
-files in your current directly need to go into your repo.
+files in your current directory need to go into your repo.
 For example, you may
 have some temporary program output you were using for debugging.

 The `commit` tells `git` we are done with edits, and the `-m` provides a short